massimocandela/rpki-validator/README.md

 const rpki = new RpkiValidator({ connector: "ntt" });
 ```

-The `connector` option changes the VRP provider for the `preCache()` method.
-All the validation done without cache rely on the online API offered by Cloudflare.
+> IMPORTANT: The `connector` option changes the VRP provider for the `preCache()` method.
+All the validation done without cache rely on the online API offered by rpki.massimocandela.com.

 ### RPKI auto-refresh limits
 Each connector has limits on how much time can be specified for the auto-refresh option:
-* rpki-client, 15 min
+* rpkiclient, 5 min
 * ntt, 15 min
-* ripe, 15 min
+* ripe, 10 min
-* cloudflare, 15 min
+* cloudflare, 20 min
 * external, not available (based on when new data is applied)
 * api, 5 min